BitSwap-BiFi/rgb-liquid/README.md

 - Both verify UTXOs between Liquid and RGB
 - Later Bob receive USDT from Liquid and Alice USDT from RGB

+*Obsevation*

+All script can be locked in a coveant script on Liquid side and then burn asset between Alice and Bob

 ### What's necessary for this happen?

 TBD